-Assistant Professor of Practice: 49 This rank is for those who have completed a doctoral degree or terminal degree appropriate to the field, are licensed or certified to practice the profession where appropriate, or have substantial professional experience.
-Individuals holding such positions demonstrate an ability to teach and/or conduct research based on their experience and practice in the profession and have a demonstrated capacity to relate appropriately to students and professional colleagues.
-Faculty of Practice appointments at this rank will be made for a definite term of up to three years and may be renewed subject to continued availability of funding, satisfactory performance, and staffing needs.
+Assistant Professor of Practice:50 This rank is for those who have completed a doctoral degree or terminal degree appropriate to the field or who are licensed or certified to practice the profession where appropriate or have substantial professional experience.
+Individuals holding such positions demonstrate an ability to teach and/or conduct research based on their experience and practice in the profession.